List of Presidents of the United States

 How Many Presidents Have There Been?

-There have been a total of 45 Presidents of the United States.
+There have been a total of 45 presidents.
 The list of presidents above has 47 rows due to the non-consecutive terms of Grover Cleveland and Donald Trump, but the number of individuals to have served as president is 45.
 For information about the order of the presidents please visit our Presidential Numbering page.

 All the US presidents by political parties, by age, by their vice president, as well as a numbered PDF formatted list can be viewed by clicking the green buttons below.